Grand Prairie Fire Department

 The Grand Prairie Fire Department seeks highly motivated individuals who will serve our community with integrity and courage, committing themselves to protecting the lives and property of the citizens of Grand Prairie.

-The Grand Prairie Fire Department is accepting applications for entry level Firefighter at this time.
+The Grand Prairie Fire Department is currently not accepting applications for entry level Firefighter at this time.

-To register for the entrance exam, please fill out an online application by clicking here
+To be notified for the next entrance exam, please fill out an online interest card by clicking here

 Thank you for your interest in the Grand Prairie Fire Department!

 Candidates placed on the Eligibility List must complete the documents below and submit at time of Physical Agility.